rothnic/opencode-agents/docs/custom-coding-agents.md

 The most stable and effective agentic systems follow a hub-and-spoke model, where a central Orchestrator agent manages high-level planning and delegates tasks to a team of single-responsibility Specialist sub-agents.12 This architecture promotes a clear separation of concerns, enables parallel workflows for independent tasks, and ultimately leads to higher-quality output by leveraging specialized expertise.29
 The proposed agent team is composed of the following roles:
 Orchestrator (Primary Agent): The central coordinator and main entry point for user requests.
 Its core prompt focuses on task decomposition, dependency analysis, and delegating work to sub-agents via @ mentions.1 To ensure it acts as a safe planner, it is configured with broad read-access tools but restricted write and execute permissions.
-CodeImplementer (Sub-agent): The primary workhorse for writing and modifying application code.
+ContainerTaskExecutor (Sub-agent): The primary workhorse for writing and modifying application code.
 It has full access to edit, write, and patch tools, and its prompt emphasizes strict adherence to the coding standards defined in AGENTS.md.2
 TestWriter (Sub-agent): Specializes in generating, updating, and running tests.
 It is granted bash access specifically for executing the test commands documented in AGENTS.md.6
 RefactorEngine (Sub-agent): Focuses on improving existing code quality, performance, and readability without altering functionality.
 DocuWriter (Sub-agent): Responsible for generating and updating documentation, including README files and in-line code comments.